What is Ebola Virus Disease?

 Who is at risk for Ebola?

-Health care providers caring for Ebola patients and family and friends in close contact with Ebola patients are at highest risk because they may come into contact with infected blood or body fluids.
+Healthcare providers caring for Ebola patients, and the family and friends in close contact with Ebola patients, are at the highest risk of getting sick because they may come in contact with the blood or body fluids of sick patients.

 How do you treat Ebola?